annie-koresuniku/Kisosvet/README.md

 **Future features:**
 - feedback for data values in order to inquire current state properly
-- retrieve "<a href="https://github.com/alicepergatta/KisosvetV2">Kisosvet's</a> configuration and provide corresponding control interface
+- retrieve <a href="https://github.com/alicepergatta/KisosvetV2">Kisosvet's</a> configuration and provide corresponding control interface
 (led's quantity, led's type, power stage configuration, hardware and software options)
 - two-factor authorization
-- ability to control multiple <a href="https://github.com/alicepergatta/KisosvetV2">Kisosvets</a>" from the only application
+- ability to control multiple <a href="https://github.com/alicepergatta/KisosvetV2">Kisosvets</a> from the only application
 - labeling different "<a href="https://github.com/alicepergatta/KisosvetV2">Kisosvets</a>
 - toggle manual\automatic fan control